Civil wars, transitional justice and international mediation in Sudan and South Sudan, by Sharath Srinivasan

 Scope of the course

-The Sudan and South Sudan Course, under the direction of Sharath Srinivasan, was held in Kenya, from 14 to 20 June.
-New rebellions and ongoing civil war in both the Sudans have put social and economic development in jeopardy.
-Understanding the history of state formation and conflict in the two countries is more important than ever.
-The course addressed the challenge of working in this complex, fluid environment, and linked analysis of current events to contextual understanding of history, politics, war, society and economy.
+Political rivalry and unending civil wars in the Sudans continue to jeopardise social and economic development.
+Understanding the histories of state formation and conflict is more important than ever.
+The 2015 Sudan and South Sudan Course addressed the challenge of working in this complex, fluid environment, linking analysis of current events to contextual understanding of history, society and economy.

 Highlights of the syllabus